C0PEP0D/otto/README.md

 ### Learning a policy

-The `learn.py` script learns a policy using reinforcement learning (RL).
+The `learn.py` script learns a policy using deep reinforcement learning.
 It actually trains a neural network model of the optimal value function.
 The (approximately) optimal policy is then derived from this function.